davidoury/vbuild-rsch/README.md

 ## Important!

 The environment currently loads Spark version of 1.5.2 which has broken the spark-cassandra connector.
-I'll be working on that and hoping to learn how to uses branches in Git.
+I'll be working on that and am hoping to learn how to uses branches in Git :)

 ## Slides